Författare

 Bland verken finns Jesus Through the Centuries, som toppar listan över Jaroslav Pelikans populäraste böcker.
 Verken spänner över filosofi & religion och tilltalar läsare som uppskattar genren.

-Det senast publicerade verket av Jaroslav Pelikan är Bach Among the Theologians, utgivet 2003.
+Det senast publicerade verket av Jaroslav Pelikan är Whose Bible Is It?: A Short History of the Scriptures, utgivet 2006.

 Letar du efter något nytt att läsa?
-Prova Christian Tradition: A History of the Development of Doctrine, Volume 4 – ett annat uppskattat verk av Jaroslav Pelikan.
+Prova Bach Among the Theologians – ett annat uppskattat verk av Jaroslav Pelikan.

 På Bokkollen gör vi det enkelt att navigera i Jaroslav Pelikans författarskap.
 Vår databas uppdateras ständigt med nya släpp och format, så oavsett om du söker efter en lättläst pocket för semestern, en lyxig inbunden presentutgåva eller en digital ljudbok för pendlingen, har vi rätt utgåva för dig.